 In 2019, “plant-based” is observed to be one of the top food trends that are shaping transformative dietary changes globally.
 Unlike “vegan” that requires complete avoidance of animal products in all forms, the “plant-based” proposition has been an easier sell to consumers as an extension of one’s diet to consume more food produce made of vegetables and make occasional swaps to meatless products.

-Interesting, this proposition is largely unseen within their brand name – the gateway and carrier of all brand equity.
-Here’s why.
+Interestingly, this proposition is largely unseen within their brand name – the gateway and carrier of all brand equity.
+Why is this the case?
+And what are brands focusing on instead?
+Here are three main insights and observations.

 When it comes to food, taste and texture triumphs everything